 PNNL provides facility and technical support for each of these FOA projects during baseline testing, benchmarking improvements, and testing and development before final demonstration.
 Staff at PNNL offer diverse technical expertise, including fisheries biologists, engineers, modelers, oceanographers, electricians, data scientists, scientific divers, and more.
-MSL’s team of experienced field scientists offers support on and offshore to aid in setup and deployment.
-MSL has a fleet of vessels for projects to utilize, permitted testing areas, and laboratories to aid in the development of technologies prior to field deployment.
-MSL facilities allow wireless data transmission to shore and data backup storage.
+MCRL’s team of experienced field scientists offers support on and offshore to aid in setup and deployment.
+MCRL has a fleet of vessels for projects to utilize, permitted testing areas, and laboratories to aid in the development of technologies prior to field deployment.
+MCRL facilities allow wireless data transmission to shore and data backup storage.
 Projects have access to several instruments, including an acoustic Doppler current profiler (ADCP), EMF simulations, sound simulations, and JSATS tagging technology.

 As the technical readiness level for each project advances, the technologies are deployed at a higher-energy testing environment.
 This last stage will help demonstrate the instruments’ capabilities in pre-permitted, grid-connected environments around energy converters.